tooevangelist/flexible-jekyll/_posts/2020-02-02-gamestech-stories-gamedev-meetup.markdown

 tags: [GameDev, Meetups, Vilnius] # add tag
 ---

+## This is a pre-corona version of the page and will be updated soon

 Games Tech + Stories is a series of community meetups to discuss game development tools and processes but also to celebrate the wins of the local gamedev industry.

 It is a great opportunity to learn something new, see the cool things that local game developers make and meet new people.